-Tourism provides a significant contribution to the shire's economy, especially in the peak period from April to October each year.
+Tourism provides a significant contribution to the shire's economy.
 Event tourism is a key feature of the tourism offerings in the shire as well as the shire's rich cultural and pastoral heritage, unique landscapes, flora and fauna.

-Iconic major events and festivals are held each year throughout the shire and include the Simpson Desert Racing Carnival incorporating the Birdsville, Bedourie and Betoota races, the Big Red Bash, Bedourie Camel Races, gymkhana's, camp drafts and rodeos.
+Iconic major events and festivals are held each year throughout the shire and include the Simpson Desert Racing Carnival incorporating the Birdsville, Bedourie and Betoota races, the Big Red Bash, Bedourie Camel Races, gymkhanas, camp drafts and rodeos.
 Events and festivals in the shire will continue to be encouraged where impacts on surrounding premises and neighbours can be adequately managed.
 The provision of necessary infrastructure and flexibility in suitable accommodation options to support such events and grow their attendance is critical for the success of these events into the future.